 US equity markets delivered stellar double-digit returns for the 12 months, outperforming the global average, in US dollar terms.
-Over the past year, the knock-out performance of technology (boosted by excitement over the potential of artificial intelligence), communication services and consumer discretionary drove the strong index-level performance.
-However, there were areas of weakness, with utilities, energy and consumer staples all losing ground.
+Over the past year, the knock-out performance of the communication services, technology (boosted by excitement over the potential of artificial intelligence), financials, and consumer discretionary sectors drove the strong index-level performance.
+All sectors made ground over the period, with the exception of materials, which finished in marginally negative territory.